stackrox/stackrox/roxctl/connectivity-map/README.md

 In addition to network policies, the connectivity analysis also considers `Kubernetes Ingress` and `Openshift Route` resources.
 For connections inferred from Ingress/Route resources, the src is specified as `{ingress-controller}`, representing the cluster's ingress controller Pod.
 Its connectivity lines are of the form: `{ingress-controller} => dst : connections`, where `dst` is a workload in the cluster.
-This analysis assumes that the ingress controller Pod is unknown, and thus using this notation of {ingress-controller}.
+This analysis assumes that the ingress controller Pod is unknown, and thus using this notation of `{ingress-controller}`.

 Since the analysis assumes the manifest of the ingress controller is unknown, it checks whether an arbitrary workload can access (by network policies) the destination workloads specified in Ingress/Route rules.
 If such access is not permitted by network policies, this connection is removed from the report.